John P. King1

 M, #36367, b.
 16 June 1875, d.
 14 March 1905

-Henry Cyril Paget, 5th Marquess of Anglesey was born on 16 June 1875.1 He was the son of Sir Henry Paget, 4th Marquess of Anglesey and Blanche Mary Boyd.1 He married Lilian Florence Maud Chetwynd, daughter of Sir George Chetwynd, 4th Bt. and Lady Florence Cecilia Paget, on 20 January 1898 at St. Mary's Roman Catholic Church, Sloane Street, Chelsea, London, England.1 He and Lilian Florence Maud Chetwynd were divorced on 7 November 1900 after she obtained a degree of nullity of marriage.1 He died on 14 March 1905 at age 29.1 He was buried on 23 March 1905 at Llanedwen, Anglesey, Wales.1
+Henry Cyril Paget, 5th Marquess of Anglesey was born on 16 June 1875.1 He was the son of Henry Paget, 4th Marquess of Anglesey and Blanche Mary Boyd.1 He married Lilian Florence Maud Chetwynd, daughter of Sir George Chetwynd, 4th Bt. and Lady Florence Cecilia Paget, on 20 January 1898 at St. Mary's Roman Catholic Church, Sloane Street, Chelsea, London, EnglandG.1 He and Lilian Florence Maud Chetwynd were divorced on 7 November 1900 after she obtained a degree of nullity of marriage.1 He died on 14 March 1905 at age 29.1 He was buried on 23 March 1905 at Llanedwen, Anglesey, WalesG.1

-Henry Cyril Paget, 5th Marquess of Anglesey was educated at Eton College, Eton, Berkshire, England.1 He gained the rank of Lieutenant in the service of the 2nd Volunteer Battalion, Royal Welsh Fusiliers.1 He succeeded to the title of 8th Baronet Bayly, of Placenewyd, co.
+He was educated at Eton College, Windsor, Berkshire, EnglandG.1 He gained the rank of Lieutenant in the 2nd Volunteer Battalion, Royal Welsh Fusiliers.1 He succeeded as the 5th Marquess of Anglesey [U.K., 1815] on 13 October 1898.1 He succeeded as the 6th Earl of Uxbridge, co.
+Middlesex [G.B., 1784] on 13 October 1898.2 He succeeded as the 14th Lord Paget, of Beaudesert [E., 1549] on 13 October 1898.
+He succeeded as the 8th Baronet Bayly, of Placenewyd, co.
 Anglesey and Mount Bagenall, co.
-Louth [I., 1730] on 13 October 1898.2 He succeeded to the title of 5th Marquess of Anglesey [U.K., 1815] on 13 October 1898.1 He succeeded to the title of 6th Earl of Uxbridge, co.
-Middlesex [G.B., 1784] on 13 October 1898.3 He succeeded to the title of 14th Lord Paget, of Beaudesert [E., 1549] on 13 October 1898.
-In 1904 he became bankrupt for the vast sum of £544,000, even though his estates were worth £110,000 per year.1
+Louth [I., 1730] on 13 October 1898.3 In 1904 he became bankrupt for the vast sum of £544,000, even though his estates were worth £110,000 per year.1

 Citations